 It often receives less attention than activities like marketing, customer relations or personnel management.
 In some cases, it’s altogether ignored.

-Meanwhile, some managers who do understand it’s necessity would unfortunately settle for an offhand solution – making the business miss out on some of the benefits of having a fully optimized inventory management system.
+Meanwhile, some managers who do understand it’s necessity would unfortunately settle for an offhand solution.
+Thus, making the business miss out on some of the benefits of having a fully optimized inventory management system.

-The primary advantage of having an efficient inventory management system in place is that it helps increase your business cash flow – which occurs on top of these other benefits:
+The primary advantage of having an efficient inventory management system in place is that it helps increase your business cash flow.
+This occurs on top of these other benefits:

 - By tracking how fast each of your stocks move during specific business climates, you can now streamline your production volumes and procurement schedules to lessen your overhead costs.